 * Truck loses control, smashes head-on into bus

-* High school students were on way to visit university
+* High school students were going to visit university

-* 10 killed, more than 30 injured in crash north of
+* More than 30 injured in crash north of Sacramento

 By Sharon Bernstein